koredebishi/koredebishi.github.io/_pages/about.md

-Thanks for visiting my page!
-I am a PhD Student at the

 Getting started
 ======
 Thanks for visiting my page!
 I am a PhD Student in the [The School of Computing](https://computing.uga.edu/) at The University of Georgia.
 My major professor is [Dr, John A. Miller](https://cobweb.cs.uga.edu/~jam/home/main.html).